 - What teams or people will be involved or impacted by the change process?

-Having a complete understanding of your change initiative goals makes it easier for you to get key stakeholders involved and determine how you measure success.
-A set scope can be used to identify process milestones and build a project timeline.
+Understanding your change initiative goals completely makes it easier to involve key stakeholders and determine how to measure success.
+A set scope can also be used to identify process milestones and build a project timeline.

 2. Collect data for readiness assessments